novenera/fta-marketplace-tech/docs/saastransact.md

 ![SaaS Architectural Choices](/images/archchoices.png)

-## Dev/Test approach
+## Best Practices
+### DEV and PROD offers
-- Plan creating two offers, test and public
+- Plan creating two offers: test and development (DEV) and production (PROD)
-- With test
+- With DEV
-  - Have the same marketing language as the public
+  - Have the same marketing language as the PROD
   - Add preview users
   - Add plans/meters with $0
   - Publish